Pinterest Pixel

 Yes, in Excel, the average is the same as the mean.
 The AVERAGE function calculates the mean by summing the numbers in a range and dividing by the count of numbers.
 It represents the central value of the dataset.

-Can I calculate mean for a subset of data in Excel?
+How to calculate the mean for a subset of data in Excel?

 Yes, you can calculate the mean for a subset of data in Excel by using the AVERAGEIF or AVERAGEIFS function.
 This allows you to define specific criteria for which values to include in the calculation.

-How do you calculate an average while ignoring specific values?
+How to calculate an average while ignoring specific values?

 If you like this Excel tip, please share it